Things to do in Ireland - Attractions

-Ireland has an abundance of breath-taking nature with fascinating history all at the reach of hand.
-Because of its geographic position, Dublin is a perfect place to base yourself and visit the rest of the country.
+Ireland has an abundance of breath-taking natural features with fascinating history, many of which are scattered around the island.
+Dublin is a perfect base from which to visit some of these features.
 You can rent a car or do daily tours to nearby locations.
-Some of the trips can be booked at our reception such as Dublin sightseeing Hop On Hop Off Bus, for others our staff will be happy to recommend what suits your interests and preferences best.
+Our staff will be happy to recommend what suits your interests and preferences best.

 Blarney Castle was built over 600 years ago by one of Ireland’s greatest chieftains, Cormac MacCarthy the King of Munster.
-The castle holds the legendary Blarney Stine.
+The Castle holds the legendary Blarney Stine.
 Kiss the Blarney Stone, and you too will receive this “gift of the gab”, this trip will have you bending over backwards – literally to kiss the stone.
-Discover the surrounding parkland the castle offers along with a network of trails and gardens.

 Founded in the 6th century by St. Kevin, Glendalough means the Glen of the Two Lakes, it is one of the most popular tourist sites in Ireland, is also known for the Braveheart wedding scenes and all the romantic scenes from ‘PS I Love You’, this is where Hilary Swank met Gerard Butler for the first time.

-After the great potato famine of 1847 – 1851, the landscape of Connemara was left barren.
+After the great potato famine of1847 – 1851, the landscape of Connemara was left barren.
 However, this picturesque wilderness of Ireland will not disappoint you; it is also one of Ireland’s national parks.
-It is made famous by blockbuster movies such as the Quiet Man with John Wayne & Maureen O’Hara and the Guard with Brendan Gleeson.
-The fabulous lakes of the Gaelic speaking South Connemara and stone walls of deserted valleys of North and West Connemara will transport you to another time.